• News

 On 22 March, Ihar Karniej, journalist and author of texts on the cultural and historical heritage of Belarus, was sentenced to three years in a penal colony and a 20,000 BYN fine under Article 361-1 of the Criminal Code for active cooperation with the Belarusian Association of Journalists, according to the prosecutors.
 Founded in 1995, the public association was forcibly liquidated in August 2021.
 In 2023, the KGB added it to the list of “extremist formations”.

-The reporting period also included the trials of Uladzimir Fišman, engineer and creator of a unique database of photos of various buildings in Belarus (on 5 January, he was sentenced to imprisonment under Article 361-1 of the Criminal Code but the number of years is unknown); writer, poet, activist Aleh Katsapaŭ (on 10 January, he received two-and-a-half years in a penal colony under Articles 130 and 368 of the Criminal Code); photographer Aliaksandr Vasiukovič (on 18 January, he was sentenced to three years of home confinement under Article 342 of the Criminal Code); Paranoia Dolls band musician Dzmitry Šalak (the trial took place on 6 February but the sentence is unknown; he was charged under Articles 368 and 369); culturologist Ksenia Chodyrava (on 16 February, she received five years in a penal colony under articles 361-2 and 361-3 of the Criminal Code); Minimal Distance music band member Yaŭhien Šum (on 16 February, he was sentenced to three years in home confinement under Article 342 of the Criminal Code); artist Uladzimir Lykšyn (on 18 March, he received two-and-a-half years in home confinement under Article 342 of the Criminal Code); writer and cultural manager Siarhiej Makarevič (on 25 March, he was sentenced to two years in home confinement under Article 361-2).
+The reporting period also included the trials of Uladzimir Fišman, engineer and creator of a unique database of photos of various buildings in Belarus (on 5 January, he was sentenced to imprisonment under Article 361-1 of the Criminal Code but the number of years is unknown); writer, poet, activist Aleh Katsapaŭ (on 10 January, he received two-and-a-half years in a penal colony under Articles 130 and 368 of the Criminal Code); photographer Aliaksandr Vasiukovič (on 18 January, he was sentenced to three years of home confinement under Article 342 of the Criminal Code); Paranoia Dolls band musician Dzmitry Šalak (the trial took place on 6 February but the sentence is unknown; he was charged under Articles 368 and 369); culturologist Ksenia Chodyrava (on 16 February, she received five years in a penal colony under articles 361-2 and 361-3 of the Criminal Code); Minimal Distance music band member Yaŭhien Šum (on 16 February, he was sentenced to three years in home confinement under Article 342 of the Criminal Code); artist Uladzimir Lykšyn (on 18 March, he received two-and-a-half years in home confinement under Article 342 of the Criminal Code); writer and cultural manager Siarhiej Makarevič (on 25 March, he was sentenced to two years of restriction of liberty with a referral to an open-type correctional facility under Article 361-2).

 At least 14 cultural workers were subjected to criminal prosecution in the first three months of 2024.
 By 31 March 2024, at least 61 cultural figures had walked out free having served their criminal sentences.